nimrossum/research-project/docs/main.typ

 According to @cebrian2005common, NCD is an effective distance measurement, as long as it is used properly, which can be achieved if you understand how compression algorithms work.
 Most compression algorithms use a sliding window of context from which to compare new data to old data, in order to limit memory consumption.
 If the size of this window is too small, matches might not be found and the data might not compress as well.
 Since we are using the compression to quantify the similarity, it is crucial that we use a compression algorithm with support for a window size that exceeds the size of the data that we want to compare.
 In fact, if we compare two version of an object to determine how it has changed over time, we need a window size twice the size of the largest version of the object, in order to not overlook shared patterns.

-However, nobody has used normalized compression ratio as a distance metric in version control system analysis yet.
-The hypothesis of this work is that NCD-derived metrics could function as a complement to the more well-known LC and NoC metrics mentioned above, and be resilient to renaming.
+However, nobody has used NCD based distance metrics in version control system analysis yet.
+The hypothesis of this project is that NCD-derived metrics could function as a complement to the more well-known LoCC metric, and be resilient to the problems that LoCC suffers from.

 = Methodology <sec:methodology>